splenwilz/nexadocs/README.md

 ### User Flows

-1. **Company Founder Signs Up**:
+1. **Company Signs Up**:
-   - Founder signs up with `create_tenant=true` and company name
+   - Company signs up with `create_tenant=true` and company name
    - System automatically creates WorkOS organization and tenant
-   - Founder becomes admin of their tenant
+   - Company becomes admin of their tenant
    - No manual steps required

 2. **Team Members Join**:
-   - Team members sign up with the organization ID (from founder)
+   - Team members sign up with the organization ID (from Company)
    - Automatically linked to the same tenant
    - Can upload documents and chat with AI